 This year marks the 70th anniversary of Book Week in Australia, which is a time we celebrate authors and illustrators, as well as pay homage to wonderful characters and stories that capture our heart.
 With a passion for Disney, I was recently invited to a special behind the scenes filming of, ‘The Book of Once Upon A Time’.
 They have their new season premiering this week on Foxtel’s Disney Junior The Channel at 7:10pm.

-Sponsored by Disney Junior and Nuffnang
+Sponsored by Disney Junior

 ‘The Book of Once Upon A Time’ is a television series by Disney Junior that has become incredibly popular with both children and parents.
 It is a wonderful and locally produced television series that takes the magic of storytelling to the screen.
 Mixing both the classics and modern day Disney tales in each episode, it is a series that children can relax and enjoy prior to heading off to bed or watch anytime on the Disney Junior website.